Did you know that the circus came to St. Thomas?

-The sagacity of the elephant appears to be preeminent to all other forest animals– and when domesticated, capable of performing those imitations that approaches nearest to the rational being.
+The sagacity of the elephant appears to be preeminent to all other forest animals– and when domesticated, capable of performing those imitations that approach nearest to the rational being.

 It can successfully be taught a number of tricks, which, when regularly exhibited becomes entertaining and amusing. 🐘

 The Traveling Circus

 Philip Astley, an English circus owner and inventor is regarded as the “father of the modern circus”.

 He was a genius at trick-riding and when the audiences responded favorably, he had the idea for opening an acrobatic riding school in 1768.

 His novel idea was to create a circular arena, which made visibility easy for the audience.

 This year marks the 250th anniversary since the art-form was first born and celebrations throughout Europe have been scheduled.